artemis1511/Airplane-Crashes/README.md

 which countries had the most plane crashes ,some of the causes of plane crashes with war being one of the top reasons.

 ## Data Visualization
-Came up with visuals to match the insights I'd had in mind
+Came up with visuals to match the insights I'd had in mind  and put them all together to build a dashboard which will empower stakeholders with information about plane crashes.

+## Conclusions
+This project's aim is to uncover patterns within the data culminating in a dashboard that would show viewers what they wouldn't have noticed without this work.
+I believe this project has been able to meet that aim in presenting some insights on airplane Crashes.